-Stock market today: Asian shares are mixed ahead of Fed Chair speech and Nvidia earnings
+Stock market today: Global shares are mixed ahead of Fed Chair Powell's speech and Nvidia earnings

 Analysts say trading in Asia remains subdued as investors are also waiting for U.S. chipmaker Nvidia's earnings report later in the day.
 Nvidia, one of Wall Street's most influential stocks, swung from an early gain to a loss of 2.8% Tuesday.

-Nvidia has been at the center of Wall Street’s frenzy around artificial-intelligence technology, which investors believe will create immense profits for companies.
-Nvidia’s stock has already more than tripled this year, and it likely faces a high a bar to justify the huge move.
+Nvidia has been at the center of Wall Street’s frenzy around artificial intelligence technology, which investors believe will create immense profits for companies.
+Nvidia’s stock has already more than tripled this year, and it likely faces a high bar to justify the huge move.

 Analysts expect Nvidia to say on Wednesday that its revenue swelled by nearly $4.5 billion to $11.19 billion during the spring from a year earlier.